NodeContainer Class

 The Node Container is used for node-based ui file tiling.

 The target routing is configured in the cdpTargetRouting property and nodes are filtered based on the model types specified in the modelFilter property.
 The resulting nodes will load using the UI/form file specified in the uiFileName property.
 By default, they will be displayed as tiles in a flow-style layout.
-However, you can easily customize this layout by editing the childContainerName property and adding a container that aligns better with your preferences and needs.
+Other layout styles are selected using the defaultLayout property, or by editing the childContainerName property and adding a container that aligns better with your preferences and needs.

 Configuring the childContainerName property enables adding one of the following containers: